-The vulnerability allows an attacker to upload arbitrary files through “Amavis” (extraction to /opt/Zimbra/jetty/webapps/zimbra/public).
-Once the vulnerability is successfully exploited, it allows an attacker to access other users’ accounts, replace Zimbra’s webroot, and insert shellcodes.
+CVE-2022-41352 vulnerability allows an attacker to upload arbitrary files through “Amavis” (extraction to /opt/Zimbra/jetty/webapps/zimbra/public).
+Once the vulnerability exploits successfully, it allows an attacker to access other users’ accounts, replace Zimbra’s webroot, and insert shellcodes.
+CVE-2022-41352 vulnerability can be patched using a patch management tool.

 An attacker would email a malicious .cpio, .tar, or .rpm file to a vulnerable server to exploit this issue.
 Amavis utilizes cpio (general file archiver utility) to extract the file before scanning it for malware.
 The attacker can write to any path on the filesystem which zimbra user can access, since cpio lacks a mode that prevents it from using untrusted files.
 Although there are probably more options, the most likely consequence is for the attacker to insert a shell into the web root to get remote code execution.